 - Working with a coach

-The realities of job search in 2016 are that literally the world is open and available to discuss new career opportunities all the time.
+The realities of job search these days are that literally the world is open and available to discuss new career opportunities all the time.
 LinkedIn, the largest source of online profiles, consists of over 433 million people; it’s vital to stand out and not get lost in the crowd.
 With about 90 percent of executive jobs never getting posted, we’ve found that a very small percentage of executives find employment through job boards.
 Networking yields more success than any other method of job search – over 70 percent.
 This has been true at the executive level for a while now, but the face of networking into an executive-level job is constantly evolving.
 What worked 5-10 years ago has changed.
 The consistency of one’s story in the résumé, online profiles, personal marketing materials, and face-to-face is of the utmost importance.

-Watch the recording of this session, available ondemand to Platinum members, if you’re looking for a job.
+Watch the recording of this session, available ondemand to VIP Platinum members, if you’re looking for a job.
 Marsha is a fantastic executive coach, and she talks about all of the points listed above, including handling your current boss if she gets wind of your plans and making your age work for you as an advantage – even if you’re over 50.

 This session will help you understand how to land an executive job in today’s market and will show you what it takes to balance your current job and your career search to create the best results all around.